Marcin-Charzynski/retention-radar/index.md

 ![Cancellation Rate]({{ site.baseurl }}/assets/images/cancellation_rate.png)

+## Key Insights
+- Customers who received a discount exhibit a significantly higher cancellation rate than those who didn’t.
+- This suggests discount-driven sign-ups may lack long-term commitment, pointing to a need for targeted retention strategies.

 ## Context
 An online streaming service has experienced a worrying uptick in customer cancellations over the past quarter.
 Leadership suspects hidden patterns in subscription behavior and listening habits are driving churn—and they want a data-driven diagnosis before building any prediction models.